byu-cce270/content/docs/unit1/3_if_goalseek/Goal_Seek_Reading.md

 To use Goal Seek, you will find it on the top ribbon, **Extensions > Add-ons > Goal Seek > Open**

-Goal seek takes three steps to use after your sheet is setup:
+Goal seek takes three steps to use after your sheet is set up:

 - **Set Cell**
 - **To Value**